jnozzi/cocoadev.com/markdown/ImageCapture.md

 At first glance there appears to be no documentation for this framework.
 Iin fact there is an SDK which you can get from http://developer.apple.com/sdk/ (along with oodles of sample code and useful tester applications).
 Note that ICA is not a premier or well loved API, and the documentation is not updated for every major release, and the documentation can sometime be slightly behind the times.

-This is the place to look if you're looking for something like a TWAIN or a direct General/ImageCapture interface to your scanner.
+This is the place to look if you're looking for something like a TWAIN or a direct ImageCapture interface to your scanner.

 ----
 Has anyone any information on progressively collecting data one scanline at a time?
-Short of doing a custom properly, I do not see a way to properly do this under General/ImageCapture
+Short of doing a custom properly, I do not see a way to properly do this under ImageCapture

 ----